The application period for 2025–26 funding is now closed.

 Apply for a grant

-The deadline for the 2023-24 application has passed.
+The deadline to apply for 2025-2026 has passed.
 Please refer to the program guide for more information about the IP Clinics Program, eligibility, the assessment process and the application process.

 Grant recipients

 Through this program, the Government of Canada has funded projects at several universities to develop or expand IP clinic training and services.
-Since the launch of the program, the following Canadian university law programs were selected to receive funding:
+Since the launch of the program, the following Canadian university law and business programs have been selected to receive funding:

 - Queen's University – Business Law Clinic